Found in: Capitalization

 Traditionally, Latin (genus, species and subspecies) names of plants and animals are italicized; additional (following) designations (such as “var.” for a variety of a species) are set in roman type.
 The genus name is capitalized and the species lowercased (even when it is a proper adjective).
 After initial use, the genus name may be abbreviated.

-Divisions higher than genus—phylum, class, order, family—are capped and set roman.
+Divisions higher than genus—phylum, class, order, family—are capitalized and set roman.

-Common names (except of course those that are trademarked or patented) are set lowercase roman, capitalizing only proper nouns and adjectives.
+Common names (except of course those that are trademarked or patented) are set lowercase roman, only proper nouns and adjectives are capitalized.